naitro2010/ArmorUnlimited/README.md

   - After install, add a new environment variable named `VCPKG_ROOT` with the value as the path to the folder containing vcpkg

 ## User Requirements
+- [Skyrim AE 1.6.1170]
+  - This is currently the only partially working version with the 0.1.0 Alpha release, do not run on other versions until support is ready or things may break a lot.
 - [Address Library for SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/32444)
   - Needed for SSE/AE
 - [VR Address Library for SKSEVR](https://www.nexusmods.com/skyrimspecialedition/mods/58101)